unaihuete93/Tecnun-AIFoundry-2025/README.md

 - Content
 - And many more fields that could be created for filtering/ordering purposes.

-Go to the Azure Portal (https://portal.azure.com) and navigate to the resource group `AzureFoundry-Grado-Sept`, you will see a resource called `searchtecnununav`.
+Go to the Azure Portal (https://portal.azure.com) and navigate to the resource group `AzureFoundry-Grado-Master`, you will see a resource called `searchtecnununav`.
 This is the Azure Search resource that has been set up for you.

 ![search resource](./images/search-resource.png)